User guide

 When combining two files of SNP data from the same patient, some SNPs may be in common between both data sets.
 In this case, the following rules are applied in order to resolve any genotyping or annotation conflicts between the two data sets:

-The two files to be combined are selected using the File 1 and File 2 buttons.
-Once this is done, the Create button will prompt for the name of the output file.
-To clear the input files and create a new combined file, the Clear button is used.
+and buttons.
+Once this is done, the button will prompt for the name of the output file.
+To clear the input files and create a new combined file, the button is used.8.2.
+Creating SNP position files from the NCBI dbSNP web page

 An up-to-date set of SNP position data can be retrieved from the NCBI web site.
 To do this, you will need a web browser open at www.ncbi.nlm.nih.gov/projects/SNP/dbSNP.cgi?list=rslist.
 Start SNPsetter and go to the dbSNP tab (Figure 8).
-Select the Create button and choose an Affymetrix data file that contains a column of SNP rs names.
+Select the button and choose an Affymetrix data file that contains a column of SNP rs names.
 A text file will be generated in the same folder, containing a list of all the rs names in the data file.

 Figure 8: Retrieving position data from dbSNP

 Open this file, select and copy all the text, and paste it into the text box on the NCBI web page.
 Enter an email address, select the output format as "CHROMOSOME RPT" and press "Submit" to send the web page.
 The NCBI server will then send an email containing a link to the results file, which has been compressed with gzip.
 (The email also contains a link to www.gzip.org which contains information on a number of utilities which can decompress the .gz file.)
-Once the NCBI results file has been downloaded and decompressed, return to SNPsetter and select it using the dbSNP button.
-The new reference file can then be generated by by clicking Create.
+Once the NCBI results file has been downloaded and decompressed, return to SNPsetter and select it using the button.
+The new reference file can then be generated by by clicking .
 This new output file contains the up-to-date positions of the SNPs and can be used as a reference file or for importing physical position data (see Importing user-defined data).